Gerald's Game (film): Plot

 Forced to accept that she continued this cycle of repressed sexual trauma in her unhappy marriage, Jessie dreams that the Moonlight Man is licking her foot.
-She wakes up to find it is the hungry dog, which Gerald points out will soon try to eat her.
-He explains how long it will take for her body to be discovered, and warns that the Moonlight Man will be back for her after dark.
+She wakes up to find that it is the hungry dog, which Gerald points out will soon try to eat her.
+He explains how long it will take for her body to be discovered and warns that the Moonlight Man will be back for her after dark.
 In a dream, Jessie is confronted by her childhood self, who cut her hand on a glass shortly after the assault.

 Determined to escape, Jessie breaks the water glass and cuts her wrist, lubricating the cuff with her own blood and degloving her hand to slip free.
-She reaches the handcuff key, unlocking her other hand and bandaging her wrist with feminine hygiene pads, but passes out.
+She reaches the handcuff key, unlocking her other hand and bandaging her wrist, but passes out.
 Waking up in the dark beside Gerald’s mutilated corpse, a delirious Jessie confronts the Moonlight Man and gives him her wedding ring for his bag of trinkets.
-She drives away, but hallucinates the eclipse and the Moonlight Man in the backseat; he whispers "Mouse" in her ear, and she crashes the car, but is rescued by neighbors.
+She drives away but hallucinates the eclipse and the Moonlight Man in the backseat; after he whispers "Mouse" in her ear, she crashes the car and is rescued by neighbors.

 Six months later, Jessie writes a letter to her twelve-year-old self.
-Using Gerald’s life insurance to start a foundation for fellow victims of sexual abuse, she is haunted by nightly visions of the Moonlight Man, and is disturbed that the police search of the lake house never recovered her ring.
-News reports reveal that the Moonlight Man is actually Raymond Andrew Joubert, a necrophiliac grave robber and serial killer with acromegaly who has finally been caught; he mutilated Gerald’s body for his collection of grisly trophies, but spared Jessie.
+Using Gerald’s life insurance to start a foundation for fellow victims of sexual abuse, she is haunted by nightly visions of the Moonlight Man and is disturbed that the police search of the lake house never recovered her ring.
+News reports reveal that the Moonlight Man is actually Raymond Andrew Joubert, a necrophiliac grave robber and serial killer with acromegaly who has finally been caught; he mutilated Gerald’s body for his collection of grisly trophies but spared Jessie.

 Jessie arrives at court as Joubert is being arraigned.
-He breaks free of his handcuffs, and mocks her, saying, "You're not real, you're only made of moonlight."
+He breaks free of his handcuffs and mocks her, saying, "You're not real, you're only made of moonlight."
 Seeing Gerald and her father in him, she tells him, "You're so much smaller than I remember," and leaves in triumph.